 The 17 goals – and their related targets – are, by their nature, based on a global agenda so are they relevant to Victoria?
 If so, what is being done or planned?
 Can we set and achieve local targets?

-In 2018, UNAA Victoria is running a year of events to discuss the SDGs in a local context.
+In 2018, Deakin University and UNAA Victoria are running a year of events to discuss the SDGs in a local context.
 Check our website – www.unaavictoria.org.au for details.